higlass/scipy19/README.md

    CondaValueError: prefix already exists: /Users/me/miniconda3/envs/higlass-scipy19
    ```

-   - You may have to delete it
+   - You may have to delete it before continuing:

    ```
    $ rm -rf /Users/me/miniconda3/envs/higlass-scipy19